 On the other extreme, the $r \to \infty$ limit of $\mathcal M_{K_{II}, 2}(q, \xi)$ consists of quintuples $(l_1, u_1, l_{2-}, l_{2+}, u_2)$ where \begin{itemize} \item $l_1 : [0, \infty) \to U$ is a Morse flowline of $f$ such that $l_1(\infty) = q_+$, \item $u_1$ is a J-holomorphic disc bounded by $L$ such that $u_1(0) = l_1(0)$, \item $l_{2-}: (-\infty, 0] \to L\cap U$ is a Morse flowline of $g_L$ such that $l_{2-}(0) = u_1(-1)$, \item $l_{2+}: [0, \infty) \to L\cap U$ is a Morse flowline of $g_L$ such that $l_{2+}(\infty) = l_{2-}(-\infty)$, and \item $u_2: D^2 \to U$ is a solution of perturbed Floer equation

 such that $u_2(1) = l_{2+}(0)$ and $\lim_{s\to -\infty}(\epsilon^-)^* u_2 = \xi_-$. \end{itemize}

 Note that $l_{2+}(\infty)=l_{2-}(\infty)$ is a Morse critical point of $f_L$.
-Again, $u_1$ is always constant because $L$ is an exact Lagrangian.
-It is easy to check that the contribution of the quintuples is exactly $\Phi_L\circ i^*$. \end{proof}
+Again, $u_1$ is always constant because $L$ is an exact Lagrangian submanifold.
+It is easy to check that the contribution of such quintuples is exactly $\Phi_L\circ i^*$. \end{proof}